^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Sweat ointment: how to choose the most effective?
-Can ointments cope not only with excessive sweat secretion, but also with an unpleasant odor, which in most cases accompanies hyperhidrosis?
-Let's consider these issues in more detail.
+Anti-sweat ointment: how to choose the most effective one?
+Can ointments cope not only with excessive sweating, but also with the unpleasant odor that in most cases accompanies hyperhidrosis?
+Let's consider these questions in more detail.

-Increased sweating is a common problem that can bring a lot of discomfort to its owner.
-Nevertheless, such a problem can be solved, since many effective drugs are currently known that help in the fight against sweating.
+Excessive sweating is a common problem that can cause a lot of discomfort to its owner.
+However, this problem can be solved, as there are currently many effective drugs that help in the fight against sweating.

-Indication for the use of sweat ointment is increased sweating (hyperhidrosis), caused by a number of reasons:
+The indication for the use of antiperspirant ointment is increased sweating (hyperhidrosis), caused by a number of reasons:

-• internal diseases (diabetes, infectious diseases, obesity, cardiovascular diseases, etc.);
+• internal diseases (diabetes, infectious pathologies, obesity, cardiovascular diseases, etc.);

 • hormonal fluctuations (menstruation, menopause, pregnancy, etc.);

-• violation of local heat transfer (due to incorrectly selected shoes or clothes, during a hot period);
+• disruption of local heat transfer (due to improperly selected footwear or clothing, during hot periods);

 • hereditary sweating;